Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 {% capture whats_the_point %}

-* The DOM models a browser page in a tree structure.
+* The DOM models a browser page in a tree/node structure.
-* The Document object is at the root of the tree.
-* A Dart web app needs both a Dart file and an HTML file.
 * An HTML file hosts your Dart code in a browser page.
-* Use query() to get DOM elements.
+* Use query() to get elements from the DOM.
 * Control run-time configurations with named launches.
 * Compile to JavaScript to run in any modern browser.
-* Use CSS to set styles for visible elements.
+* Use CSS selectors to identify elements.

 {% endcapture %}